srid/srid/content/Software/Haskell/haskell-template/dependency.md

 # Adding library dependencies

-There are several libraries from [Hackage](https://hackage.haskell.org/) that you can use in your Haskell project.
+There are several libraries from [Hackage](https://hackage.haskell.org/) that you can use in your Haskell project created off [[haskell-template]].
 The general steps to do this are:

 1. Identify the package name from Hackage.
 Let's say you want to use [`ema`](https://hackage.haskell.org/package/ema)
 2. Add the package, `ema`, to the `.cabal` file under [the `build-depends` section](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-build-depends).